CodePushGo/website/src/content/blog/en/how-I-manage-semantic-release-with-CapGo-CapacitorUpdater.md

 At Rapido Cloud (www.rapido.cloud), I am developing a mobile application for Salesforce clients to easily deploy their own branded mobile application without having to go through the difficult loops of using the Salesforce Mobile SDK or the Salesforce Mobile Publisher.

-I have developed this mobile app on a modern and "standard" platform with widespread components and tools including Ionic 8, Angular 18, TypeScript, Capacitor and now CapGo CapacitorUpdater.
+I have developed this mobile app on a modern and "standard" platform with widespread components and tools including Ionic 8, Angular 18, TypeScript, React Native and now CapGo React NativeUpdater.
 These are more simple to handle for clients who do not want to manage Salesforce platform specifics such as Lightning Web Components; and its easier and cheaper for me to recruit developers and maintainers of Ionic + Angular mobile applications.

 This article explains my design, my choices and implementation which make CapGo and `semantic-release` a very successful no-brainer for managing all deployements automatically via Github Actions.
-All this was designed, tested and documented during the nice 14-day free trial period of CapGo CapacitorUpdater.
+All this was designed, tested and documented during the nice 14-day free trial period of CapGo React NativeUpdater.

 ## 2. Why use CapGo ?
 Why use semantic-release ?
-CapGo CapacitorUpdater attracted me with its promise to make mobile app deployments much more simple, much more rapid and flexible than going through the standard Apple AppStore/Google PlayStore delivery process.
+CapGo React NativeUpdater attracted me with its promise to make mobile app deployments much more simple, much more rapid and flexible than going through the standard Apple AppStore/Google PlayStore delivery process.
 This is my first mobile application which I am pushing to the stores, having concentrated in the past on web apps, usually developed on the Salesforce Experience Cloud.

 I was rather afraid of the learning curve to make this successful but I got my app onto Apple TestFlight quite easily.
-I was then in position to use CapGo CapacitorUpdater to deploy my updates much faster.
+I was then in position to use CapGo React NativeUpdater to deploy my updates much faster.

 My first requirement and test case was to deploy for myself to test my app as a real mobile app on my own phone, instead of testing in a mobile emulator or in a simulator via the Nexus mobile browser suggested by IIonic.
 That's because my app uses native features such as Geolocation or accessing the Photo Gallery and Camera.
-Not having the past experience of testing a Capacitor mobile app, I wasn't sure if everything was going to work properly : nothing better than to test the real app, in real conditions !
+Not having the past experience of testing a React Native mobile app, I wasn't sure if everything was going to work properly : nothing better than to test the real app, in real conditions !

-So CapGo CapacitorUpdater helped me udate my application on my mobile, live, 1 minute after saving a new feature or fix in my source code : so relieving, and so flexible, and easy to set up !
+So CapGo React NativeUpdater helped me udate my application on my mobile, live, 1 minute after saving a new feature or fix in my source code : so relieving, and so flexible, and easy to set up !

 ## 3. My branching and release model, and how semantic-release fits in